-Note: Campus Director and Campus Safety Monitor are to keep in contact with the campus' designated Vice President throughout the emergency.
-The Vice President will relay the necessary messages to the College President.
-Once the emergency situation is over, document the incident on the Valley College Incident Report.
+Note: Campus Safety Monitor is to keep in contact with the campus' designated Vice President throughout the emergency.
+The Vice President will relay necessary messages to the College President.
+Once the emergency is over, document the incident on the Valley College Incident Report.
 Disburse the report as directed on the form.